Best Term Life Insurance for Seniors in 2026

 Activate Coverage With Your First Premium

 Review your policy documents to confirm the term length, riders, coverage amount and life insurance beneficiary details.
-Sign the documents and pay the first premium to activate coverage.
-Pay your premiums on time to keep your policy active.
+Sign the paperwork and submit the first premium to activate coverage.
+Continue paying premiums on schedule to keep the policy active.

 Average Cost of Term Life Insurance for Seniors